 The right to vote for women was a steady movement that lasted for many decades in the search for equal democratic rights.
 The 19th Amendment to the American Constitution allowed women the voting right—a right known as women's suffrage.
 The first nationwide convention for women’s votes was held in 1848 in New York, Seneca Falls.
 This movement to demand the vote became a strong propeller for women’s rights and helped in raising public awareness.

 Origins of Women's Suffrage

-The Nationwide movement for advocating for women’s voting rights was formed in 1897, mainly by middle-class women who used peaceful means to drive for their rights.
-Millicent Fawcett led the activists and built up support from parliament even though member’s private bills had failed to achieve their intended goal.
+The nationwide movement for advocating for women’s voting rights was formed in 1869, mainly by middle-class women who used peaceful means to drive for their rights.
 Women were not allowed some of the critical rights enjoyed by their male counterparts.
 For instance, women couldn't possess property and had no lawful cause to any money they may acquire, and no female had the right to vote.
 Women were required to concentrate on housework and motherhood, not legislative issues.
-Different reform groups multiplied across the U.S, and in some of these women played an integral role.
+Different reform groups multiplied across the US, and in some of these women played an integral role.
 These would form the basis for advocating for voting rights.